 Stars: Basabdatta Chatterjee, Ritwick Chakraborty

-The first thing that strikes about Aditya Vikram Sengupta’s debut feature, Labour of Love or Asha Jaoar Majhe, is its wonderful silence.
+The first thing that strikes me about Aditya Vikram Sengupta’s debut feature, Labour of Love or Asha Jaoar Majhe, is its wonderful silence.
 It was a movie that no producer dared to touch.
 It is a silent film, which relies entirely on images and everyday sounds.
-In an India which is bombarded with the noisiest of sounds, this work – shown at the ongoing Venice International Film Festival – has no dialogues.
+In an India which is bombarded with the noisiest of sounds, this work – shown at the ongoing Venice International Film Festival – has no dialogue.
 Yes, it has musical scores in the background, but not many.
-It’s a film that transcends languages and cultures, this almost one and half hour wordless film are perhaps the best you could watch in recent times.
+It’s a film that transcends languages and cultures, this almost one and half hour wordless film is perhaps the best you could watch in recent times.
 Labour Of Love is one of the most visually and aurally striking films in recent years.